Coronal Loops with Different Metallicities and Generalized RTV Scaling Laws: Discussion

 \subsection{Application of the scaling relations to observations}

 Our derived scaling laws can be used as alternative relations to the RTV scaling laws for the solar corona to compare with observations of stars with different metallicities, while it is difficult to apply to loops on other stars because they are generally observed as point sources.
 However, even for the solar corona, it is known that some loops observed in active regions often do not satisfy the RTV scaling laws \citep{Aschwanden2008}.
 This is because most of active-region loops are thermally unstable, and do not satisfy the assumption of a static state in deriving RTV scaling laws.
 Nevertheless, it is still useful to diagnose the dynamical nature of observed loops and estimate the heating distribution by measuring deviations from the theoretical prediction.
-For the solar corona, the physical relations for dynamic loops have been derived as the extended RTV scaling laws \citep{Bradshaw2020}.
+In addition, \cite{Aschwanden2008b} applied the RTV scaling laws to construct the relations for estimation of the electron density in flaring loops, which are confirmed to be consistent with observations.
+For the solar corona, the physical relations for dynamic loops have been derived as the extended RTV scaling laws \citep{Bradshaw2020} and the zero-dimensional model of loop evolution \citep{Cargill2012}.
 It will be also useful to extend our scaling laws to those for dynamic loops to study various atmospheric structures.